ecvsgl/game-of-thrones-vueproject/README.md

 npm install
 npm run dev
 ```
-3rd line aboce is to relocate the terminal location to the project folder itself.
+3rd line above is to relocate the terminal location to the project folder itself.

 Once `npm run dev` command is used, it will start VITE dev environment.
 Here, you can even
 experiment with the code!
 Changes will be observed in real-time thanks to VITE's Hot-Module-Replacement(HMR).